midtown-ai/www/docs/glossary/p.md

  So in summary, prioritized experience replay samples important transitions more frequently to make better use of experience in reinforcement learning.
 It is a key technique to enable efficient learning from experience.

- More at:
-  * ...

  See also [P], ...

-## Probabilistic Inference For Learning Control Model
+## Probabilistic Inference For Learning Control (PILCO) Model
-## PILCO Model

  PILCO (Probabilistic Inference for Learning Control) is a [model-based reinforcement learning] method for continuous control problems:

   * It learns a probabilistic dynamics model of the environment based on Gaussian processes.
 This captures model uncertainties.
   * It uses this learned model to perform probabilistic inference and directly compute a controllers policy in closed form, avoiding needing to learn a value function.
   * Specifically, it uses the dynamics model to estimate the distributions of future states for different sequence of actions.
 It then optimizes these predictions to find an optimal policy that maximizes long-term rewards.
   * A key benefit is data efficiency - by learning a model, PILCO can plan solutions with fewer interactions with the real [environment].
-It is therefore a [sample efficient RL Algorithm]
+It is therefore a [sample efficient RL algorithm]
   * It also explicitly handles model uncertainty during long-term planning.
 This avoids overfitting to poor models.
   * Limitations are that it relies on Gaussian processes, which can be computationally expensive in high dimensions.
 The dynamics model learning also currently happens offline.
   * PILCO has been applied to control tasks like cartpole, pendulum, and robot arm control.
 It achieves good performance with relatively little training data.

  In summary, PILCO is a [model-based reinforcement learning] technique that learns a probabilistic dynamics model for efficient and robust [policy] optimization in continuous control problems.
 It explicitly represents and handles model uncertainties.

- More at:
-  * ...

  See also [P], ...